wp-plugins/kalins-pdf-creation-station/readme.txt

 *Fixed 'create PDF' popup in Firefox
 *Changed default font to Times and default size to 12, which improves overall look/feel of documents

+= 3.2 =
+*Upgraded TCPDF engine to 6.0.061.
+PDF compiling should be faster and more reliable now.
+We may get other bonuses with this upgrade as well.
+*Added new options for post author so you are no longer stuck with just the login name *Expanded functionality for post thumbnail shortcode

 == Upgrade Notice ==